 Local Neighborhood Funding Sources & Resources

-Mayor’ Office on Criminal Justice’s Small Grants Program (forthcoming)
+Mayor's Office of Neighborhood Safety and Engagement’s Small Grants Program (forthcoming)

 Mayor’s Community Grants Program: The Mayor’s Office partners with the Harry and Jeanette Weinberg Foundation to award grants of up to $10,000 to small neighborhood-based non-profits that provide direct services to Baltimore residents and families.
 Applications are accepted on a rolling basis.